AndyLPK247/pycon-2020-web-app-testing/README.md

 For Web UI testing, you will need to install the latest versions of [Google Chrome](https://www.google.com/chrome/) and [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/).
-You can use other browsers with Selenium WebDriver, but the course will use Chrome and Firefox.
+You can use other browsers with Selenium WebDriver, but the tutorial will use Chrome and Firefox.

 You will also need to install the latest versions of the WebDriver executables for these browsers: [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) for Chrome and [geckodriver](https://github.com/mozilla/geckodriver/releases) for Firefox.